 Seal of Biliteracy

-Beginning in the 2018-19 school year, Joliet Township High School will be offering the State of Illinois Seal of Biliteracy to those students who have attained proficiency in two languages by their high school graduation.
+Joliet Township High School offers the State of Illinois Seal of Biliteracy to those students who have attained proficiency in two languages by their high school graduation.
 Students receiving this honor must demonstrate a high level of proficiency in English as well as reading, writing, listening, and speaking in another language.

 In order to qualify for the State of Illinois State Seal of Biliteracy, students must meet the identified criteria.
 Approved assessments include the ACT, SAT, AP Language tests, or the ACTFL Assessment of Performance toward Proficiency in Languages (AAPPL).